Hurricane Laura: Texas

 Hurricane, tropical storm, and storm surge watches were issued for areas mainly near and east of Galveston on August 24.
 Most were upgraded to warnings the next day and a flash flood watch was also issued for the eastern portion of the state.

 On August 23, Texas Governor Greg Abbott declared a state of emergency for 23 counties in eastern Texas.
 On August 25, mandatory evacuation orders were issued for low-lying areas of Chambers, Galveston and Jefferson counties, and for the entirety of Orange County.
 This included the entirety of the Bolivar Peninsula and cities of Galveston and Port Arthur.
 Galveston city officials advised residents that all city services would cease at noon on August 25 and upon the arrival of tropical storm-force winds, emergency services would be suspended.
 A total of 50 busses were used to assist in evacuations.
 A voluntary evacuation order was issued for coastal areas of Brazoria and Harris counties.
 An estimated 385,000 people were under evacuation orders in the state, including the entire city of Beaumont.
+On August 25, the next day's Houston Astros game against the Los Angeles Angels was rescheduled for September 5 in Anaheim.